 I refer you to page 21 of the report.

-Mrs. Fenwick.
+Mrs. FENWICK.
 I am looking at that.

-lind appended on the Mr. Spalatin.
+Mr. SPALATIN.
 I will just quote from it, so you get the perspective.
 Mark Lane told the committee's investigators:

 There is no doubt in my mind that various people sought to destroy Jonestown, and that people in various government agencies manipulated Jones.
 Jones himself saw the efforts to manipulate him into an overreaction, but somehow he was able to control his own responses.